-Between 1994 and 2011, the rates of serious intimate partner violence perpetrated on women fell 72%.
+Between 1995 and 2015, the rates of intimate partner violence perpetrated on women fell by 65%.

-18.1% of intimate partner violence victims received assistance from a victims' service agency in 2018, according to the Bureau of Justice Statistics.
+26.1% of intimate partner violence victims received assistance from a victim-service agency in 2019, according to the Bureau of Justice Statistics.

 June 1991 - The American Medical Association publishes recommendations that physicians routinely inquire about possible abuse.